 Instead of coming in with the same old ideas, a Unify America deliberation explores a range of solutions to a problem.

-Citizens' juries are made of representative and randomly selected citizens who are invited to hear various perspectives and make recommendations on how to solve the problem.
+Citizens' assmeblies are made of representative and randomly selected citizens who are invited to hear various perspectives and make recommendations on how to solve the problem.

 This isn’t a typical town meeting with a line of people making statements that are never addressed.
 Our process provides opportunities for citizens to have their voices heard, to have their concerns addressed, and to foster connections.

-As we begin to test this Unify Deliberation process, we’re seeking communities with the following criteria:
+As we begin to test and scale our deliberation processes, we’re seeking communities with the following criteria:

 Issues that matter to your community!
 Working with other communities, our staff has tackled issues such as housing strategy, economic development, land use, mental health, community health care, diversity and inclusion, and alleviating hunger in a community.